-Nebraska has reported 3,795 human cases of WNV since 2002, placing the state in the top five nationally.
-The Panhandle has several counties that have high incidences of WNV transmission in humans.
+Nebraska had a reported 242 human cases of WNV in 2018.
 Prevention is the best way to keep you and your family protected against WNV.
 Call or visit the Panhandle Public Health District office in Hemingford to receive DEET wipe towelettes for your next ball game, trip to the lake, or camping trip and help fight the bite this summer.
+PPHD also has limited quantities of mosquito dunks, which can be used for large areas of standing water that cannot be readily drained.